-Jon Krakauer’s account of the 1996 Everest disaster, Into Thin Air reveals the lure and deadly gamble of the world’s highest mountain.
+Into Thin Air – Jon Krakauer’s eye-witness account of the 1996 Everest disaster – reveals the dark legacy of the world’s highest mountain.

 The beautiful, remote world he describes in Into Thin Air is vivid and compelling.
 It shines a light on the obsession that drives climbers of all abilities.
 And given how things turned out on this particular climb in 1996, it’s a haunting combination of memoir and memorial.